All Episodes

 monica crowley

-So you're you're gonna see ships of all kinds engaged in naval exercises, including aircraft, naval aviation is going to be a very prominent.
+So you're going to see ships of all kinds engaged in naval exercises, including aircraft.

-And as Jack Pasobick mentioned here yesterday, you're gonna be able to see it up and down the eastern seaboard.
+And as Jack Sobik mentioned here yesterday, you're going to be able to see it up and down the eastern seaboard.

 The entire Atlantic test range is going to be involved in these live fire exercises midday tomorrow.